-- 1. Read the release notes for the Windows platform to learn about any late-breaking changes in the installation procedure. - 2.
+- 1. Read the SGI InfiniteStorage Software Platform release notes CXFS general release notes in the /docs directory on the ISSP DVD and any late-breaking caveats on Supportfolio. - 2.
 Log onto the Windows node as Administrator or as an account with administrative privileges. - 3.
 Verify that the node has been updated to the correct service pack: